owlboy/greatpug-public/README.md

 [![GitHub issues](https://img.shields.io/github/issues/owlboy/greatpug-public.svg?style=flat)](https://github.com/owlboy/greatpug-public/issues) [![Twitter Follow](https://img.shields.io/twitter/follow/vrpug.svg?style=flat&label=Follow)](http://www.twitter.com/vrpug)

 ### Change Log
+#### 12/14/19 - The Great Pug (Unity 2017)
+* The door to the back has opened
+* Updated Patreon Flyers
+* Reduced the volume on the puzzle phone ringer
+* Fixed the missing cloth on the cloth
+* Made minor improvements to draw calls
+* Rebaked Lighting
+* Rebaked Occlusion
+* Adjusted LOD on some items
+* Added Lightmap to the Yule Goat

 #### 12/05/19 - The Great Pug (Unity 2017)
 - Added a Resolution toggle to the Main Bar Mirror (Control Panel in the Back Room)
 - Updated the Calendar (5 days late!)